Two unions seek to combine in American, US Air merger

 The TWU currently represents ground workers at American, while the machinists represent the employees at US Airways.

 Last week, the Teamsters filed an application with the National Mediation Board seeking elections to represent US Airways mechanics.
-At the same time, the Teamsters union also said it intended to file to represent ground workers at American, a unit of AMR Corp AAMRQ.PK.
+At the same time, the Teamsters union also said it intended to file to represent ground workers at American, a unit of AMR Corp.

 The TWU and machinists unions assailed the Teamsters filing last week.
 Garry Drummond, the air transport division director at the TWU, said in a statement that the Teamsters were trying to “steal members from other unions.”